cn0047/stash/ed/theory.md

 Theory
 -

+Bandwidth - count of lines on high-way.
+Latency - speed limit on high-way.

+Concurrency - single process use multiple threads.

+Race condition - when events do not happen in the order the programmer intended.

 The ideal task size is not bigger than a day's work...

 Two-pizza teams - where no team should be so big that it could not be fed with two pizzas.